protegeproject/owl2lpg/index.md

 ### 1.2 Design Choices

 Our overarching design principle is to prioritize representational **consistency over convenience** (of query writing, of query response time, etc.).
-Below we describe in detail some key design choices:
+Below we describe some key design choices:

-- **The types of OWL objects are specified by a property value in a LPG**.
+- **Specific types of OWL objects are represented by the property `type` on nodes in a LPG**.
 Each OWL object is identified through a *reserved keyword* (see [1.3.2 Reserved Keywords](#132-reserved-keywords)) that satisfies the `type` property of a node.
-For example, the `'type' = 'Class'` pair indicates a node that represents an OWL Class entity in the graph.
+For example, the `'type' = 'Class'` pair indicates a node that represents an OWL Class entity.
 This  *type-of* method will provide the node the neccessary abstraction to deal with various complex structural constructions in the OWL language specification.

-- **Complex OWL constructs (e.g., class expression, axioms, data ranges) are depicted as a node with outgoing edges**.
-Depending on the type of the complex construction, the outgoing edge can be linked to a node or to another complex construction.
-For example, the OWL SubClassOf axiom will have one `Axiom` node (i.e., with a type equals to 'SubClassOf') and two outgoing edges (i.e., `HAS_SUB` and `HAS_SUPER`) that link to an `Entity` node (i.e., with a type equals to 'Class') or to a complex construction of *any* `ClassExpression` node, in any combinations.
+- **Complex OWL constructs (e.g., axioms, class expressions) are mapped to a LPG using a node to represent the construct type (e.g., a SomeValuesFrom class expression) with outgoing edges to its elements**.
+Each OWL axiom is assigned a unique node in a LPG, with at least one outgoing edge to a node representing an atomic entity or a complex expression.
+For example, an OWL SubClassOf axiom is mapped to a LPG using one `Axiom` node with a property on it to specify its type: `'type'='SubClassOf'`, and two outgoing edges:  `HAS_SUB` and `HAS_SUPER` that link to an `Entity` node (with a property `'type'='Class'`) or to a `ClassExpression` node.

+  Representing each OWL axiom with a unique node in a LPG allows two things to happen:

+  1. We can encode OWL axiom annotations in a manner that is consistent with our overall representation of OWL entity annotations (as nodes attached to the annotated-entity node).
+  2. We can attach versioning information about the axiom (see [Change History](#change-history) for details).

-- **Each named OWL entity is mapped to a unique  `Entity` node in a LPG.** The OWL 2 specification defines 6 types of entity: class, object property, data property, annotation property, individual and datatype.
-OWL entities of each of these types are mapped to a unique node in a LPG, which is reused throughout the entire ontology development, i.e., when the user adds new entity expressions or new axioms.
+- **Each named OWL entity is mapped to a unique  `Entity` node in a LPG.** Every named OWL 2 entity (class, object property, data property, annotation property, individual or datatype) maps to a unique node in a LPG, which is reused whenever the entity is mentioned in axioms.

   In case the user deletes an entity, a status flag (e.g., `'status' = 'defunct'`) can be used to indicate the removal instead of actually removing the node itself.
 At this point, the entity cannot accept any incoming edges.
 If the user then introduce the same entity, a *new* entity node will be created and it can be reused until it gets decommissioned again.
 (Note: A node cannot be restored once it gets the `defunct` status flag).

 	For example, consider the axioms:

 	```
 	AX1: A SubClassOf p some B
 	AX2: A SubClassOf p some C
 AX3: B SubClassOf D
 	```

 	The entity node `A` will be reused (and shared) by `AX1` and `AX2`, and the entity node `B` will be reused (and shared) by `AX1` and `AX3`.
 If the user deletes the entity node `A` then the axioms `AX1` and `AX2` will be removed as well because node `A` cannot receive the incoming edges `HAS_SUB` from those axioms.
 After the operation, the axiom `AX3` will become the only remaining axiom, along with the entity nodes `p`, `B`, `C` and `D`.